K11-Software-Solutions/Whitepapers/README.md

 ## 📬 Feedback & Contributions

-Have suggestions, ideas, or want to collaborate?
+Have feedback or want to collaborate on future whitepapers?
+Feel free to open an issue or reach out!
-Open an issue or connect via LinkedIn.
+Connect via LinkedIn.
 Contributions and constructive feedback are always welcome!